 This is the “It’s going to be OK”, “I am ready, I don’t want to struggle any more” or “I can’t fight it, I may as well prepare for it” stage.
 Some emotional detachment and objectivity begins to surface, and this is where we can see the gift of the experience.
 This final stage comes with peace and understanding, death is approaching.
 Generally, the person in this stage may want to be left alone.
 Also, feelings and physical pain may be non-existent and people dying can enter this stage for a long time.
 This stage has also been described as the end of the dying struggle.
 For those grieving the loss of a loved one, this can be the time where they being to re-enter a more ‘normal’ social life and are ready to start moving forwards.

-Using powerful body centered techniques such as Emotional Freedom Techniques (EFT) or ‘tapping’ assists someone facing any emotionally devastating loss to release these raw and unpleasant emotions naturally and spontaneously.
-As the name Emotional Freedom Techniques implies, freedom is gained … freedom from discomfort, pain, suffering and loss.
+Using powerful body centered, and holistic techniques such as Emotional Freedom Techniques (EFT) or ‘tapping’ assists people facing any emotionally devastating loss to release these raw, painful or unpleasant emotions naturally and spontaneously.
+As the name Emotional Freedom Techniques implies, freedom is gained … freedom from discomfort, pain, suffering and loss etc.

 Emotional Freedom Techniques (EFT) or ‘tapping’ is innate in our body’s healing system – it’s something we do quite unconsciously virtually every day of our lives!
 To gain a better understanding of this, see How EFT works.

 Working together with a facilitator such as myself, should be seen as a co-operative journey to self discovery; where your real magnificence lies.
 If you’d like someone to talk to, let’s connect and have a chat!
 I’d love to support you.